 - Entrance Exam fees are also non-refundable

 All institutional charges are refundable if the student withdraws on or before the fifth class day of 1st quarter and 3rd quarter.

 CACC/CASPN, in recognition of the need to preserve the integrity of the student loan program, and in compliance with the Student Loan Code of Conduct requirements outlined in the Higher Education Opportunity Act of 2008 (HEOA), adopts the following Code of Conduct.
 This Code of Conduct is based upon Section 493 of HEOA.
-The requirements set forth in Section 493 of the HEOA shall take precedence over any section of this Code of Conduct that is in conflict with Section 493 of HEOA except that the more restrictive part of either this Code of Conduct or Section 493 of HEOA shall take precedence over the less restrictive part.
+The requirements outlined in Section 493 of the HEOA shall take precedence over any section of this Code of Conduct that conflicts with Section 493 of HEOA except that the more restrictive part of either this Code of Conduct or Section 493 of HEOA shall take precedence over the less restrictive part.

 This Code of Conduct shall be published prominently on CACC/CASPN’s website.

 CACC/CASPN shall administer and enforce this Code of Conduct.
-A violation of this Code of Conduct by any employee, officer, or agent in the financial aid office or with responsibilities with respect to education loans shall be grounds for discipline, including discharge.
-All new employees with responsibilities with respect to education loans shall be supplied with a copy of the Code of Conduct within 30 days of being hired.
-All employees, officers and agents with responsibilities with respect to education loans shall be annually informed of the content and provisions of this Code of Conduct.
+A violation of this Code of Conduct by any employee, officer, or agent in the financial aid office or with responsibilities concerning education loans shall be grounds for discipline, including discharge.
+All new employees with responsibilities concerning education loans shall be supplied with a copy of the Code of Conduct within 30 days of being hired.
+All employees, officers, and agents with responsibilities concerning education loans shall be annually informed of the content and provisions of this Code of Conduct.